microsoft/Trieste/samples/verona/readme.md

 let xs = mul(2, (1, 2, 3)) // xs = (2, 4, 6)
 ```

-## If...Else

-pre (let x (if $1 block1 block2)) post
-->
-  pre:
-    condbr $1 block1 block2

-  block1:
-    ...
-    br post

-  block2:
-    ...
-    br post

-  post:
-    $x = phi [block1 $0, block2 $0]
-    ...

-## Try...Catch

-if there's no catch then insert one that drops the exception
-if there's no try around a call then insert one that rethrows the exception

-pre (let x (try block1 catch block2)) post
-->
-  pre:
-    br block1.1

-  block1.1:
-    $0 = call f1 ...
-    // intrinsic for carry flag checking?
-    %ok = intrinsic.carry_flag()
-    condbr $ok block1.2 cleanup1.1

-  block1.2:
-    $0 = call f2 ...
-    %ok = intrinsic.carry_flag()
-    condbr $ok post cleanup1.2

-  cleanup1.1:
-    // cleanup from failed block1.1
-    ...
-    br block2

-  cleanup1.2:
-    ...
-    br block2

-  block2:
-    $0 = ...
-    br post

-  post:
-    $x = phi [block1.2 $0, cleanup1.2 $0]
-    ...

 ## Lookup

 lookup in union and intersection types
 may need to check typealias bounds during lookup
 - `type foo: T` means a subtype must have a type alias `foo` that's a subtype of `T`.

-## type checker

-can probably do global inference

-finding selectors
-  don't bother: treat as a `{ selector }` constraint?
-  what about arity?
-    arg count gives minimum arity
-    a selector with higher arity is a subtype of a selector with lower arity
-    given `f(A, B, C): D`, type it as `A->B->C->D` not `(A, B, C)->D`

-selecting by reffunc arity
-  select the shortest, not the longest
-  use tuple notation to force a longer arity

 ## param: values as parameters for pattern matching